-A modeling contracts are will include such thing that we are given below, if the modeling contracts are doesn’t include a thing like below, you should inquire about; why and get the answers before you sign the contract.
+A modeling contract will include such a thing that we are given below, if the modeling contract doesn’t include a thing like below, you should inquire about; why and get the answers before you sign the contract.

 - The contract length (how many years this contract will be)

 - how the models earning would be divided between the agency and the models (how much percentage will keep agency)